containers/buildah.io/_posts/2020-08-17-Buildah-on-Kubernetes.md

 dockerless
 ---

-# Buildah, Dive, Skopeo: 3 Container Tools for building images on Kubernetes Cluster
+# Buildah, Dive, Skopeo&#58; 3 Container Tools for building images on Kubernetes Cluster

 You don't need Docker host or Docker-in-Docker to build container images, especially if you are using Kubernetes.
 There are more